-If you’ve been injured in a serious accident, a Salt Lake City injury attorney from our office can help.
-We’ll work to get you compensated while you focus on recovering from what you’ve suffered.
+If you’ve been injured in a serious accident, a Salt Lake City injury attorney from our office can help you.
+Our attorneys will figure out how to get you compensated while you focus on recovering from what you’ve suffered.
 One call, that’s all.

-Few experiences will impact your day-to-day life as seriously as an accident that injures you.
-The physical pain and possible impact to your health and mobility are jarring enough, but you may also suffer from mental trauma following the incident.
-And then you must deal with the financial ramifications, as well.
+Few experiences will effect your day-to-day life as seriously as an accident that injures you.
+The physical pain and possible impact to your health and mobility are jarring enough, but you may also end up with mental trauma following the incident.
+And then you must deal with the financial developments, as well.

 You may think that in this situation the insurance company will be on your side.
-Though when you go to file a claim with the insurance companies to recover your losses, they will give you a hard time and try to pin the blame for the accident on you.
+Though when you go to file a claim with the insurance companies to recover your losses, they may give you a hard time and try to pin the blame for the accident on you.
 If an insurance company has treated you unfairly or you’re in the beginning stages of filing a personal injury claim, we can help.

-A Salt Lake City personal injury attorney with Craig Swapp & Associates can review your case to determine whether negligence was involved and how much compensation you’re owed, and we can walk you through the entire process.
-You need to focus on your health, so let us concentrate on protecting your legal rights and getting you paid for the accident you didn’t cause.
+A Salt Lake City personal injury attorney with Craig Swapp & Associates has the legal experience to review your case and determine whether negligence was involved and how much compensation you’re owed, and our lawyers can walk you through the entire personal injury process.
+You need to focus on your health after the accident, so let us concentrate on protecting your legal rights and getting you paid for the accident and injuries that were caused by someone else.

 Many people don’t fully understand what constitutes an injury case.
-Essentially, any harm you suffer as a result of someone else’s negligence could qualify.
-The most important aspects are that negligence was involved and that you suffered either financial or emotional damages as a result.
+Essentially, any harm you suffer in an accident as a result of someone else’s negligence could qualify.
+The most important aspects are that negligence was involved and that you suffered either financial or emotional damages from the injuries that resulted.